AdobeDocs/experience-manager-65.en/help/assets/launch.md

    ![2019-07-25_12-52-24](assets/2019-07-25_12-52-24.png)

-1. In a new browser tab, navigate to the [Adobe I/O Console](https://console.adobe.io/integrations).
+1. In a new browser tab, navigate to the [[!DNL Adobe I/O] Console](https://console.adobe.io/integrations).

 1. From the **[!UICONTROL Adobe I/O Console Integrations]** page, near the upper-right corner, click **[!UICONTROL New integration]**.
 1. In the **[!UICONTROL Create a new integration]** dialog box, ensure that **[!UICONTROL Access an API]** radio button is selected, then click **[!UICONTROL Continue]**.